SiigoDev/siigo_sdk_javascript/docs/TaxesApi.md

 > TaxViewModel getTaxes()

-Gets a list of Taxes.
+Returns a list of taxes.

 ### Example